Research and Student Projects

 Electrical and Computer Engineering students can work alongside faculty members on research projects.

-- Adaptive Stignal Processing and Erging Communication Technologies (ASPECT) Laboratory
+- Adaptive Signal Processing and Emerging Communication Technologies (ASPECT) Laboratory (link)

 - Power system reliability